MartijnKok/Portfolio/README.md

 ### Configuring a Model
 #### CNN
 After deciding that i would use a 1D-CNN model i needed to configure a model.
 This took a long time because there aren't that many 1D-CNN models online.
-After trail and error i made a CNN model see link: [CNN1](Predictive_Models/1D-CNN-1sec-Dataloader.pdf).
-This model consist of a multiple convolutions and linears layers.
+After trail and error i made a CNN model see link: [CNN](Predictive_Models/1D-CNN-1sec-Dataloader.pdf).
+This model consist of a multiple convolution and linear layers.
 The CNN mode is configured to receive tensors that were split into windows of 1 second with a overlap of 0.5 seconds, this was done so the results of could easily be compared to models used by other team members.
 For every 1 second window the model will decide if there is a sprint or not.

 #### RNN